goderik01/PACE2018/README.md

      * If time runs out, finish the partial solution using MST-approximation.
 3. Improve the solution by following methods:
      * *Local search using MST-approximation.*
-       From the solution compute the MST-approximation on all terminals and all branching Steiner verticies plus a few randomly chosen promising Steiner vertices.
+       From the solution compute the MST-approximation on all terminals and all branching Steiner vertices plus a few randomly chosen promising Steiner vertices.
        We clean up the solution and repeat without additional random vertices.
     * *Local search using Dreyfus-Wagner partition.*